This article has links to products and services we love, which we may make commission from.

 Avon is one of the best places to stay in the Outer Banks for couples who prefer a bit of quiet but still want access to bars and restaurants on foot.

-While it is the most populated area in the south, there is plenty of beach area to relax away from crowds.
+While it is the most populated area in the south of the island, there are plenty of beaches where you can relax away from the crowds.

-While there are many smaller public beach access points, the most used to Avon Pier, as it has parking, a restroom, and Pangea Tavern for food.
+While there are many smaller public beach access points, the most used is Avon Pier, which has parking, a restroom, and Pangea Tavern for food.

 If you want to try crab during your trip, get along to the Mad Crabber at opening time for reasonably market-priced legs!